Secret Service Agent: Career Guide

 Question: How long does the hiring process generally take?

-Answer: Because Secret Service agents must qualify for Top Secret clearance and are placed in sensitive positions relating to national security, all candidates undergo an extensive background check that can take anywhere from six to nine months.
+Answer: Because Secret Service agents must qualify for a Top Secret clearance and are placed in sensitive positions relating to national security, all candidates undergo an extensive background check that can take anywhere from six to nine months.

 Question: Where do secret service agents work?